-- Pull-out and push-in instruction by teachers certified with a special education credential and related services such as counseling, speech, and occupational and physical therapy for scholars who require it - Teachers tutor scholars who require additional individual and small-group attention occurs during the school day Intentional English Learner curriculum and supports for English Language Development.
+- Clear, engaging, high-quality lessons in the classroom - Increased learning time relative to other district schools - Pull-out and push-in instruction by teachers certified with a special education credential and related services such as counseling, speech, and occupational and physical therapy for scholars who require it - Teachers tutor scholars who require additional individual and small-group attention occurs during the school day Intentional English Learner curriculum and supports for English Language Development.

-All of these strategies and supports ensure that all scholars (high achieving scholars, scholars with disabilities, English Language Learners, and/or scholars not maintaining academic standards) meet and/or exceed the high standards that we set at EQ3.
+All of these strategies and supports ensure that all scholars (high achieving scholars, scholars with disabilities, English Language Learners, and/or scholars not maintaining academic standards) meet and/or exceed the high standards that we set at EQ6.